+I. THE PRESIDENT

+A. The Office of the President

+B. President's Cabinet

+II.
+THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER

+III.
+THE VICE PRESIDENT FOR ADVANCEMENT

+IV.
+THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS

+A. The Office of the Dean of the Faculty/Vice President of Academic Affairs

+B. Academic Staff

+C. The Associate Dean of the Faculty for Personnel, Development, and Diversity

-D. The Associate Dean of the Faculty for Infrastructure, Sustainability, and Civic Engagement .
+D. The Associate Dean of the Faculty for Infrastructure, Sustainability, and Civic Engagement

-E. The Associate Dean of the Faculty for Academic Policy and Advising 504503
+E. The Associate Dean of the Faculty for Academic Policy and Advising

+V. THE DEAN OF SPECIAL PROGRAMS

 VI.
-THE DEAN OF SPECIAL PROGRAMS
+THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
-THE VICE PRESIDENT AND DEAN OF STUDENT AFFAIRS
+THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

 VIII.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID 505

-IX.
 REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 505

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLICIES
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLICIES AF 1D

 PROCEDURES 601

 I. INTRODUCTION 601

 II.
-ACADEMIC FREEDOM
+ACADEMIC FREEDOM 601

 III.
 SUMMARY STATEMENTS OF POLICY 602

 A. Policy on Equal Employment Opportunity 602

-B. Policy on Diversity 602
+B. Policy on Diversity

-C. Policies on Accessibility and Accommodations 603
+C. Policies on Accessibility and Accommodations

 D. Policy on Anti-Harassment

-E. Policy on Retaliation 603
+E. Policy on Retaliation

 F. Policy on Consensual Sexual Relationships Involving Students

-1. Policy on Consensual Sexual Relationships with Current Students 604
+1. Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority over Student
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority over th

+Student

 IV.
 REVIEW AND LIABILITY

 A. Policy Review

-A. Policy Review B. Employees' Liability for Violations of these Policies
+B. Employees' Liability for Violations of these Policies

 V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

 A. Scope

-A. Scope

 2. Employment Environment

-B. Administration: Roles and Responsibilities 606
+B. Administration: Roles and Responsibilities

 VI.
-ANTI-HARASSMENT POLICY 607
+ANTI-HARASSMENT POLICY

 A. Harassment Defined

 B. Sexual Harassment Defined

 C. Third-Party Harassment

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAINS
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAINST 000

-FACULTY MEMBERS
+FACULTY MEMBERS 609

 A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination

 C. Informal Complaint Resolution

-D. Formal Complaint Procedures 613
+D. Formal Complaint Procedures

-E. Advisory Panel (AP) 613
+E. Advisory Panel (AP)

 F. Investigation

 G. Legal Review

 H. Administrative Review

 I. Disposition of Complaint

 J. Outcomes

+K. Appendix C1 F

 K. Appeals

 VIII.
-ADDITIONAL EXPECTATIONS
+ADDITIONAL EXPECTATIONS 615

-A. Cooperation with Investigations and Hearings 616
+A. Cooperation with Investigations and Hearings 615

-B. Extension of Time Periods
+B. Extension of Time Periods 616

-C. Retaliatory Actions
+C. Retaliatory Actions 616

-D. False Allegations
+D. False Allegations 616

-E. For Additional Information or Assistance
+E. For Additional Information or Assistance 616